3s3s/opentrade/readme.md

 you need to send your running process to the background and remove the associated job from current shell.

 Press `Ctrl+Z` and type `bg` to send the installation process to the backgroud then type `disown`.

 You can now close the terminal, the process will still be alive.
-You can open another terminal and check its process id with `ps -aef` in left column check your id number of main.js process and next after it
+You can open another terminal and check its process id with `ps -aef` in left column check your id number of main.js process and next after it.

 To kill your process use `sudo kill #ID_NUMBER_OF_YOUR_PROCESS`